-2) Understanding of critical and theoretical debates surrounding that author;
+2. Demonstrate understanding of critical and theoretical debates surrounding that author;

-3) Awareness of cultural and intercultural concerns relating to that author;
+3. Demonstrate awareness of cultural and intercultural concerns relating to that author;

-4) Skills in interpretation and analysis of literary works by the author at advanced undergraduate level;
+4. Demonstrate skills in interpretation and analysis of literary works by the author at advanced undergraduate level;

-5) Communication skills appropriate to advanced undergraduate level;
+5. Demonstrate communication skills appropriate to advanced undergraduate level;

-6) Skills in information literacy and use of technology to perform research.
+6. Demonstrate skills in information literacy and use of technology to perform research.